BaileyJM02/veoir/.coursework/readme.md

 ![image-20210202180323820](./images/image-20210202180323820.png)

 This shows me that the request is being made successfully to the server.
 To finalise this, I will update the data received from the API to emulate the JSON object we expect to be returned.
 I will also add a theme dropdown with a `light` and `dark` value.
-After these chances, the output after "Generate Images" had been selected was:
+After these changes, the output after "Generate Images" had been clicked was:

 ![image-20210202181805644](./images/image-20210202181805644.png)